HASTAR-CPP/Aionic/README.md

    ```

 2. Run the ML model on Colab or Raspberry Pi
-   Open `Gesture_Recognition_Model.ipynb` and follow the instructions.
+   Open `Aionic-model.ipynb.ipynb` and follow the instructions.

 3. Upload `firmware/servo_control.ino` to your Arduino using the Arduino IDE.